yamash723/macos/README.md

 By default, You don't have any CLI such as git, make, nor wget.

-This initialization could be completed by curl and bash, and gets CLI.
+This initialization could be completed only by curl and bash.

 ```bash
 curl https://raw.githubusercontent.com/ryuta69/dotfiles/master/install.sh | /bin/bash -s -- --init